aj28293/Getting-and-Cleaning-Data/CodeBook.md

-2. Extract only the measurements on the mean and standard deviation for each measurement
+Step 2 Extract only the measurements on the mean and standard deviation for each measurement

 Create a logcal vector that contains TRUE values for Features including "mean" and "std" columns.
 Subset this data to keep only the necessary columns.

-3. Use descriptive activity names to name the activities in the data set
+Step 3 Use descriptive activity names to name the activities in the data set

 Update X data column names from Featrues.txt
 Update Y data column names from Activity_Labels.txt

-4. Appropriately label the data set with descriptive activity names.
+Step 4 Appropriately label the data set with descriptive activity names.

 Assign column names with Subject and Activity and merge to create one data set.

-5. Create a second, independent tidy data set with the average of each variable for each activity and each subject.
+Step 5 Create a second, independent tidy data set with the average of each variable for each activity and each subject.

 Create a data set with the average of each veriable for each activity and subject in file "final_data_averages.txt"